leondias06/fifa-matchlab/README.md

 ### Data

- - **Kaggle** - used to data on all international football teams/fixtures since 1872
+ - **Kaggle** - used to get data on all international football teams/fixtures since 1872

 ### Deployment
 - **Vercel** - Hosts the live Next.js web app
 - **GitHub** - Version control and project repository

+## Future Plans

+I don't have any huge plans, however I might implement somthing to do with the 2026 world cup with the exact fixtures and simulate the entire world cup.
+This would be a great test of my model to see how much of it actually translates.